EthanVB123/TomTangEthanVanBruchemSem2Project/README.md

 z ends your turn, refilling your MP and letting the enemies move and attack. x heals you and gives you XP, at the cost of MP.

-There is a cheat button, but we're not telling you what it is! (also a hidden buff button)
+There is a cheat button, but we're not telling you what it is! :trollface: (also a hidden buff button)

 Use 1 to open chests if you are close to them.